What is Co-Parenting?

 Divorce, or the general breaking-up of a family, can rattle chains, build up walls, and cause a lot of pain.
 But over time, I hope you’re able to set aside your hurt from the past and look forward to what’s more important – the well-being of your child.

 Co-parenting only works when both parents realize how incredibly beneficial it is in raising happy, well-rounded children.
 If you have the guts to co-parent successfully, your children are the ones who will benefit the most.
 They’ll be happier, more relaxed, and feel more secure in their “abnormal” life.

-When it comes to K1, her father and I divorced when she was 4 years old.
-One of the driving factors in our decision to split was not wanting our daughter to be raised in a household where her parents hated each other, where betrayal clouded the air and depression was rampant.
+When it comes to my daughter K, her father and I divorced when she was 4 years old.
+One of the driving factors in our decision to split was not wanting our daughter to be raised in a household where her parents hated each other, where betrayal clouded the air and depression was constant.
 It was no healthy way to live.

 But divorce also has a way of destroying a childhood.
 It’s no secret how hurt children can be from divorce when they consider themselves part of a “broken home”.

 What if parents who were no longer together, found a way to work together as a team?

 The opportunity to not only give your children a better life, but to also make your relationship with your ex and his family, so much better.